garrandall/popular-music-data/tracks/pick-it-up-home-team.md

 I flew tho you knew tho you want to hit who hoe You stupid.
 You Panicin stiff like a manikin.
 Yo I took my friend to get em Benagains I Flanagans I ran again.
-Twelve oclock yo I dont see bed.
+Twelve oclock yo I don't see bed.
 Plus Im a???? fuck it Im a weed head.
 Pick It Up.